seanthegeek/routetor/README.md

 Where `name` is a a unique `vnet` device name (e.g. `vnet0`, `vnet1`, `vnet2`).

-Copy `utils/tcpdumpwrapper.py` in the Cuckoo directory to `/usr/sbin` and then modify the `tcpdump` option in auxiliary.conf to point to `/usr/sbin/tcpdumpwrapper.py`.
+Copy `utils/tcpdumpwrapper.py` in the Cuckoo directory to `/usr/sbin` and then modify the `tcpdump` option in `conf/auxiliary.conf` to point to `/usr/sbin/tcpdumpwrapper.py`.

-Add another option under the `sniffer` heading (after first checking to ensure /usr/sbin/tcpdump has the required suid or raised capability permissions:
+Add another option under the `sniffer` heading (after first checking to ensure `/usr/sbin/tcpdump` has the required suid or raised capability permissions:

     suid_check = False